Services from A - Z

 Ice & Snow Removal Law video

 A 30-second TV PSA reminding motorists that they must remove all ice and snow from their vehicles before driving.
-This amended law became effective October 20, 2010.

 - Presented by the NJ Department of Transportation, this Google Maps based web page was designed to complement the NJ511 telephone service.
 It provides an easy, user friendly way for commuters to see where incidents, accidents, congestion and events like weather and construction are occurring on New Jersey's roads.